 In a rehab clinic, once detox completes (or sometimes sooner), you’ll start to take part in a therapeutic program. designed to address the factors that led you to cannabis addiction in the first place.

-Often this involves, examining the underlying causes of cannabis addiction, such as mental health issues like depression or anxiety.
-Or, certain beliefs, conditionings, or associations, that led to using cannabis as a coping mechanism.
+Often this involves, examining the underlying causes of marijuana addiction, such as mental health issues like depression or anxiety.
+Or, certain beliefs, conditionings, or associations, that led to chronic drug use as a coping mechanism.

 Many of these causal factors will be individual to you, your circumstances, living situation, peers, and learnings from early life.

 Whilst thorough self-examination of such issues can be daunting initially, addiction centres frequently provide counsellors who are experienced in this specialised area, and can provide appropriate insight and support.
 Many staff have experience of addiction personally.

 Long term recovery from cannabis misuse requires long term planning.

 Thinking ahead and constructing a plan of support, will help you maintain abstinence from cannabis.